NVIDIA/spark-rapids-benchmarks/nds/README.md

 positional arguments:
-  input1                path of the first input data input2                path of the second input data input_format          data source type. e.g. parquet, orc query_stream_file     query stream file that contains NDS queries in specific order.
+  input1                path of the first input data input2                path of the second input data query_stream_file     query stream file that contains NDS queries in specific order.

 optional arguments:
-  -h, --help            show this help message and exit --max_errors MAX_ERRORS
+  -h, --help            show this help message and exit --input_format INPUT_FORMAT
+                        data source type. e.g. parquet, orc.
+Default is: parquet --max_errors MAX_ERRORS
                         Maximum number of differences to report.
   --epsilon EPSILON     Allow for differences in precision when comparing floating point values.
+                        Given 2 float numbers: 0.000001 and 0.000000, the diff of them is 0.000001 which is less than the epsilon 0.00001, so we regard this as acceptable and will not report a mismatch.
   --ignore_ordering     Sort the data collected from the DataFrames before comparing them.
-  --use_iterator        When set, use `toLocalIterator` to load one partition at atime into driver memory, reducing
+  --use_iterator        When set, use `toLocalIterator` to load one partition at a time into driver memory, reducing
-                        memory usage at the cost of performancebecause processing will be single-threaded.
+                        memory usage at the cost of performance because processing will be single-threaded.
   --floats              whether the input data contains float data or decimal data.
+There're some known mismatch issues due to float point, we will do some special checks when the input data is float for some queries.
 ```

 Example command to compare two query output data:
 ```
-python validate.py \
+python nds_validate.py \
 query_output_cpu \
 query_output_gpu \
-parquet \
+--input_format parquet \
 ./nds_query_streams/query_1.sql \
 --ignore_ordering
 ```